 This tear will extend right up to your clitoris.
 A doctor will assess the area to make a decision, whether to stitch or not.
-Due to the sensitive nature most try to avoid stitches if possible.
-There is a concern of long term loss of sensation to the area, which can affect your sex life.
-It’s important to have follow-up with gynecology to asses any long-term damage to the area.
+Due to the sensitive nature, most try to avoid stitches if possible.
+There is a concern about the long-term loss of sensation to the area, which can affect your sex life.
+It’s important to have a follow-up with gynecology to assess any long-term damage to the area.

 This describes a tear around the urethra area, i.e. the area you pee from.
 The rich blood supply to this area makes this type of tear result in heavy blood loss.
 Usually, stitches will be required to stop the bleeding.
 Although easy to see, this type of tear can be quite complex to stitch.
 You may also require follow-up from a continence nurse.